riiichard/Machine_Learning_Exercises/Naive Bayes/README.md

 # Naive Bayes
+## naive_bayes

-The naive_bayes contains the class that implemented the Naive Bayes algorithm.
+This file contains the class that implements the Naive Bayes algorithm.
 It gives two alters, with or without Laplace Smoothing